Lumi-supercomputer/LUMI-training-materials/docs/PEAP-Q-20221123/software_stacks.md

 family over the years come to a large extent from adding new instructions to the CPU set, and that two processors with the same instructions set extensions may still benefit from different optimisations by the compilers.
 Not using the proper instruction set extensions can have a lot of influence.
-At my local site we've seen GROMACS doubling its speed by chosing proper options, and the difference can even be bigger.
+At my local site we've seen GROMACS doubling its speed by choosing proper options, and the difference can even be bigger.

 Many HPC sites try to build software as much as possible from sources to exploit the available hardware as much as possible.
 You may not care much about 10% or 20% performance difference on your PC, but 20% on a 160 million EURO